 Mr. Butler entered into an employment offer letter with the Company effective October 21, 2019.
 The letter provides for "at will" employment.
 The letter provides that Mr. Butler will receive an initial annual base salary of \$400,000 and that his annual cash bonus target will be set at 75% of his base salary, with the Compensation Committee to determine Mr. Butler's actual bonus award amounts each year.
 Mr. Butler also received a cash signing bonus of \$150,000 that must be repaid to the Company on a pro rata basis should he voluntarily terminate his employment within two years of his employment start date.
 The letter also provides for Mr. Butler to participate in the Company's long-term incentive program and to receive the equity awards during Fiscal 2022 described in the CD&A above.
-In addition, the letter provides for Mr. Butler to participate in the Company of Control."
+In addition, the letter provides for Mr. Butler to participate in the Company's severance plans for its executive officers as described below under "Potential Payments Upon Termination or Change of Control."